armthethinker/personal-site/projects/elementary.md

 %}

 {% include blockquote.html
    quote="When is this application out for download?
-Sell it to [my bank,] Millenium!" source="User feedback"
+Sell it to [my bank,] Millennium!" source="User feedback"
 %}